wikimedia/mediawiki-services-wikispeech-pronlex/install/developer/README.md

 # Setup for developers

 Below are instructions on how to set up the lexicon server for development.
-For standalone setup, see STANDALONE.md.
+For standalone setup, see the `standalone` folder.

 ## I. Preparation steps